-Ms. Hurst graduated with a Bachelor of Science in Elementary Education from West Chester University.
+Ms. Carney graduated with a Bachelor of Science in Elementary Education from West Chester University.
 She began her career as a behavior specialist at a private school in Pennsylvania for children with learning disabilities, emotional disturbances, conduct disorders, autism spectrum disorders and pervasive developmental disorders.
-While pursuing her Master’s Degree in special education, Ms. Hurst worked as a teacher at the first center-based ABA program in Pennsylvania.
+While pursuing her Master’s Degree in Special Education, Ms. Carney worked as a teacher at the first center-based ABA program in Pennsylvania.

-In 2008, Ms. Hurst was an adjunct professor at the University of Mary Washington which is located in Fredericksburg, Virginia.
+In 2008, Ms. Carney was an adjunct professor at the University of Mary Washington which is located in Fredericksburg, Virginia.
 She taught a course required for the BCaBA certification.
-She was also appointed to the board of directors for the Autism Pathway Foundation (an organization that raises funds for families that have individuals with Autism living in Loudoun County, Virginia)
+She has served on the board of directors for Autism Pathways and the Autism Society of America, Northern Virginia Chapter.

 Our senior consultants have 5+ years of experience in the field with a Master's degree pursuing a BCBA or a Bachelor degree with a BCaBA.

 Sarah Sullivan, M.Ed, BCaBA